goblindegook/littlefoot/README.md

 ### `numberResetSelector`

-A string representing the selector at which you would like the numbering of footnotes to restart to 1.
+A string representing the selector at which you would like the numbering of footnotes to restart at 1.
 For example, you may be using the numbered style of footnote and wish to have the numbers restart for each `<article>` on your main page with a class of `'article-container'` In this case, you would set this option to `'article.article-container'` (or an equivalent CSS selector).
-Leaving the option as undefined will simply number all footnotes on a given page sequentially.
+Leaving the option undefined will simply number all footnotes on a given page sequentially.

 Default: `null`